Maximum Agreement Subtrees and H\"older homeomorphisms between Brownian trees: Definitions and preliminaries

 As a metric space, this quotient is understood as the "metric gluing" of the $\Tt_i$'s in the sense of \cite{burago_course_2001}.
 The measure on $\Tt$ is straightforwardly obtained from those of the $\widetilde{\Tt}_i$, and its total mass is $\sum_{i=1}^{2n-3} W_i=1$.

 The following result can be found for $n=3$ in \cite{aldous_recursive_1994}.
-Even though the corresponding result for $n>3$ is folklore, we were not able to find a statement in the literature that exactly matches the one that we use here, but can be seen as a consequence of the discrete result proven in \cite[Exercise~7.4.12 and Exercise~7.4.13]{pitman_combinatorial_2006}. \begin{theorem} \cite{aldous_recursive_1994,pitman_combinatorial_2006} The $n$-pointed measured metric space $\left( \widetilde{\Tt}, X_1^1, \dots, X_n^1 \right)$ has the law of an $n$-pointed Brownian tree with mass $1$. \end{theorem} See Figure~\ref{fig:decomposition} for an illustration of this construction.
+Even though the corresponding result for $n>3$ is folklore, we were not able to find a statement in the literature that exactly matches the one that we use here.
+However, it can be seen as a consequence of the discrete result proven in \cite[Exercise~7.4.12 and Exercise~7.4.13]{pitman_combinatorial_2006} (the proof relies on the R\'emy algorithm~\cite{Rem85} to build uniform binary trees, and the Dirichlet distribution comes from a P\'olya urn argument). \begin{theorem} \cite{aldous_recursive_1994,pitman_combinatorial_2006} The $n$-pointed measured metric space $\left( \widetilde{\Tt}, X_1^1, \dots, X_n^1 \right)$ has the law of an $n$-pointed Brownian tree with mass $1$. \end{theorem} See Figure~\ref{fig:decomposition} for an illustration of this construction.
 In particular, the combinatorial structure of the paths joining $n$ uniform points $X_1, \dots, X_n$ of $\Tt$ is that of $T_n$.
 In the rest of the paper, we will always consider that the continuous tree $\Tt$ and the discrete tree $T_n$ are coupled in this way.

 We conclude this section with a lemma comparing the mass of a region in $\Tt$ and some corresponding region in $T_n$. \begin{lemma} Let $\eps>0$ and let $\left( \Tt, X_1, \dots, X_n \right)$ be an $n$-pointed Brownian tree.
 Then, with probability $1 - o_n(1)$, for any region $\Rr$ of $\Tt$ delimited by at most two branching points, denoting $R$ the smallest region of $T_n$ that contains all the leaves with label $j \in \{1,\dots,n\}$ such that $X_j \in \Rr$, we have the following bound